tc39/proposal-smart-pipelines/readme.md

 form is mutually compatible with this proposal, including with [Additional Feature TS][].
-The developer must **[opt into using Additional Feature TS][opt-in behavior]** by using a pipeline token `|>`, followed by the pipeline body.
+The developer must **[opt into using Additional Feature TS][opt-in behavior]** by using a pipeline token `|>`, followed by the pipeline step.
 No existing code would be affected.
 Any, some, or none of the three clauses in a `try` statement may be in a pipeline form versus the regular block form or the bare block form.